RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 To connect to a Redis Cloud database over TLS, you will need:

 * A Redis client that supports TLS
-* The Redis Cloud client authentication (CA) certificate
+* The Redis Cloud client authentication certificate

 ### Certificates